Tom De Haven

 Tom De Haven (born 1949) is an American author, editor, journalist, and writing teacher.
 His recurring subjects include literary and film noir, the Hollywood studio system and the American comics industry.
-De Haven is noted for his comics-themed novels, including the Derby Dugan trilogy and It's Superman.
+De Haven is noted for his comics-themed novels, including the Derby Dugan trilogy and It's Superman!.

 Life and career

 De Haven was born in Bayonne, New Jersey.
 He attended Catholic school, where he was a classmate of fellow author George R. R. Martin, though he notes that they weren't friends, even though Martin was an editor of the school newspaper where he was a cartoonist.

-De Haven originally wanted to be cartoonist before attending college, but by the time he graduated from the university, he realized that he would never be a professional cartoonist, and considers the realization "the First Great Disappointment of My Life".
+De Haven originally wanted to be a cartoonist before attending college, but by the time he graduated from the university, he realized that he would never be a professional cartoonist, and considers the realization "the First Great Disappointment of My Life".
 He received a Sociology degree from Rutgers University in 1971 and an MFA from Bowling Green State University in 1973.

 An avid reader of comic books and graphic novels, De Haven considers himself a narrative writer, and considers the storytelling style of comics to have been a major influence on his writing since he was a child of almost six or seven.

 He began teaching creative writing part-time at Hofstra University in 1981, before moving in 1987 to Rutgers to teach American Studies (including one of the first college courses on American comics) before relocating to Richmond, Virginia to become a full-time teacher.

 De Haven is currently a full professor of Creative Writing at Virginia Commonwealth University in Richmond, Virginia in the MFA program, and often teaches at least one American Studies course, including "The Graphic Novel".
-De Haven is also the co-creator with author Laura Browder of the VCU's First Novelist Award, honoring the best debut novel published during a calendar year.
+De Haven is also the co-creator with author Laura Browder of the VCU Cabell First Novelist Award, honoring the best debut novel published during a calendar year.
 He is also a licensed private investigator.
 He considers himself a Democrat, and has been criticized for anti-Republican statements he has made over the years.

 The author noted in an interview that he agreed with Robert Crumb's observation that the Thirties was the pinnacle of American culture.
 He also notes in the same interview that he finds truth to Art Spiegelman's statement "that we are, for whatever reason, most nostalgic for the decade before the one we were born in", as he was born in the Forties.

-As a freelance journalist, he has written criticism for publications such as the New York Times Book Review and Entertainment Weekly.
+As a freelance journalist, he has written criticism for publications such as The New York Times Book Review and Entertainment Weekly.
 De Haven's novels include the Funny Paper trilogy (consisting of Funny Papers (1985), Derby Dugan's Depression Funnies (1996) and Dugan Under Ground (2001)).
 The trilogy's storyline stretches from the beginnings of the newspaper comic strips in the 1890s to the 1970s.